Financial assistance

 Do you have trouble paying your debt?

-In some cases, NAV will consider granting financial assistance to cover debts.
+Normally, you cannot get financial assistance cannot be pay debt.
+In some cases, Nav will consider granting financial assistance to cover debts.
 This includes, for example, situations where you are about to have the electricity to your home disconnected, and there are no other options available to prevent this from happening.

 You are entitled to information, advice and guidance regardless of whether you qualify for financial assistance.
 The following information is in Norwegian: